lawrencemathenge/Inventory-management/README.md

 Example Usage: Provides a more complete example of how to add products and branches and then call the distribute_stocks function.
 It also demonstrates how to query and print the stock levels after distribution.

 SQLite for Simplicity: Uses SQLite for demonstration purposes.
-It's easy to set up and doesn't require a separate database server.
-For a production environment, you would want to use a more robust database like PostgreSQL, MySQL, or others.
-Just change the DATABASE_URL.

 Relationship Management: Uses SQLAlchemy's relationship features (relationship()) and back_populates to manage the relationships between the models efficiently.
 This makes it easy to access related data (e.g., getting the branch of a branch stock).